 The Department has the Biochemistry Reading Room and Heath Conference Room available for use.
 If you would like to reserve either of these conference rooms, please contact the Graduate Program Coordinator to be added to the schedule.
 The Biochemistry Reading Room is available on a 24-hour basis and is accessed by ID card.
-There is no librarian, so please return books to their correct place immediately after use.
-No books or journals maybe removed from the library at any time except for photocopying.
 Food is not allowed in the reading room.
 The Heath Conference Room is typically used during normal business hours as the entrances are in the main office and locked core.
 Students may reserve the rooms for a variety of reasons such as practice talks, interviews, lab meetings, etc.